Employee engagement survey benchmark data: a complete guide

 Whether you’re an HR Director, HR Business Partner, or CEO, you already know how important overall employee engagement is to drive your business forward.
 And that measuring employee engagement and collecting employee feedback is essential if you want to work proactively to improve culture and performance.

-Read more about the drivers of employee engagement: The best employee engagement survey questions – what to ask and why?
+Related reading: The best employee engagement survey questions – what to ask and why?

-Employee engagement data and benchmarking
+Employee engagement data sets and benchmarking

 With regular pulse surveys, you get an instant overview of the level of engagement in your organisation and how your employees experience their work.
 You can monitor trends, progress, and use heatmaps to quickly pinpoint problems before they become unmanageable.